LEGAL REQUEST

 scope of the following qualified exemptions: Section 24(2) (National Security), Section 26(3)

-(Defence) and Section 27(4) (International Relations)
+(Defence) and Section 27(4) (International Relations).

-and are subject to public interest testing which
+Sections 24, 26 and 27 are qualified exemptions and are subject to public interest testing which

 means that the information requested can only be withheld if the public interest in doing so